What is Strategic Workforce Planning?

 3. ANALYSE YOUR CURRENT WORKFORCE

-This sounds like a challenge for many organizations but a suitable software will solve the problem.
+This sounds like a challenge for many organizations, but suitable software will solve it.
 It’s about answering essential questions about the current state of one’s workforce.

 A software such as a reporting and analysis tool helps to review all employee-related data.
-It creates one single source of truth, will speed up the creation of reports and improve your ability to gain insights from your data.
+It creates one single source of truth, speeds up the creation of reports, and improves your ability to gain insights from your data.
 With artificial intelligence and machine learning you can even recognize invisible patterns in employee behaviour such as retention probability or turnover risk.

 But even without such sophisticated tools, the visibility of existing skills alone will enable you to gain valuable insights.
 Some tips:

-• Continuously improve your skill catalogue, including future skill trends.
+- Continuously improve your skill catalog, including future skill trends.
 Make use of technology such a as skill clouds or machine learning.

 4. UNDERSTAND THE LABOUR MARKET SUPPLY

-After analysing your future requirements (steps one and two) and the state of your current workforce (step three) you will know the demand for specific skills in your company.
-Before thinking about how to satisfy that demand, you should also have a look at the supply-side.
+After analyzing your future requirements (steps one and two) and the state of your current workforce (step three), you will know the demand for specific skills in your company.
+Before thinking about how to satisfy that demand, you should also have a look at the supply side.

-• Have a look at internal, historic data: How have hiring and recruiting been going?
+- Have a look at internal, historical data: How have hiring and recruiting been going?
 What has worked so far to attract relevant talent?
-What have been the signs/patterns to recognize high potentials?
-What was successful for promoting them?
+What are the signs/patterns that recognize high potentials?
+What was successful in promoting them?
 Which jobs and skills are abundant?
 Which ones are scarce?

 Understanding the labour supply within (step 3) and outside of your organization (step 4), enables you to take better decisions about where to place your efforts.